What is Trajan’s Forum?

 The column was originally topped with a bronze eagle, which was replaced by a statue of Trajan after the emperor’s death.
 In the 16th century, Pope Sixtus V crowned it with a bronze figure of Saint Peter, which still stands there to this day.

 Visiting Rome?
-Download Urbs app today for free walking tours of Rome!
+Download the Urbs app today for walking tours of Rome!